philips/bricktoad.com/content/posts/lego-compatible-alt-bricks.md

 That said it isn't all on Lego: the length of Copyright in the United States is out of control at 95 to 120 years.
 The intent of copyright is for a limited monopoly on creative works.
 And, frankly, if I can't make a copy of stories, movies, or toys from my childhood to give to my grandchildren before I die without breaking the law then the copyright length is too long.
 The original length of 28 years still feels right for this obvious use case.

 My hope for the future is that Lego continues to build great toys.
-I also hope they get their pricing under control and improve their pick a brick offering.
-There continues to be a noticeable rise in Lego set prices and sizes which I know prices some folks out of the hobby.
-And the fact I can't upload a digital design to a Lego website and purchase the parts in a simple manner drives me to alternative brands that have this feature at a fair price.
+I also hope they get their pricing under control; there continues to be a noticeable rise in Lego set prices and sizes which I know prices some folks out of the hobby.
+Further, for MOC builders, I hope they improve their pick a brick offering to enable CSV/XML/LDR part inventory upload.

 The only way I think Lego will get their pricing and features under control is they see threats from the alternative brands.
 So, I hope those brands continue to push them to compete.
 And I hope our intellectual property laws start implementing shorter expiration timelines too.